 How Do I Select a Recruiting System?

-Before you begin the recruiting software selection process, you need to determine the staff’s bottlenecks and issues.
+Before you begin the selection process, you need to determine the staff’s bottlenecks and issues.
 Once you have that information, you can decide what software features will improve operations and search for vendors that offer them.
-Read our Recruitment Software Requirements Checklist to get started.
-It’s a guide written to help those in the early stages of the software selection process that outlines the standard recruitment system features.
+Read our requirements checklist to get started.
+It’s a guide written to help those in the early stages of the software selection process that outlines the standard recruitment features.